 Highly Unique Single-Sink White Vanity With Stool

-This is one of the more unusual antique-looking bathroom vanities that I've found: a single-sink piece that comes complete with a rolling stool.
+Winslow's Single-Seat Vanity is one of the more unusual antique-looking bathroom vanities you may come across.
+It's a single-sink piece that comes complete with a rolling stool.